stephenlenzi/hpc_scripts/README.md

 ## Brainglobe array batch script file creation

-Using the following function will write an array job file and will also create a file called commands.txt with a list of all the commands that will be run when the array script is launched.
+Using the following function will write an array job file (batch script) and will also create a file called commands.txt with a list of all the commands that will be run when the array script is launched.

-Its probably important not to edit this file while the job is running.
+- Don't edit this file while the job is running.

-Existing output directories are skipped.
+- Existing output directories are skipped by default.

-Rawdata directory is assumed to be in NIU neuroblueprint format: https://neuroblueprint.neuroinformatics.dev/latest/specification.html
+- Rawdata directory is assumed to be in NIU neuroblueprint format: https://neuroblueprint.neuroinformatics.dev/latest/specification.html

-probably the only things that matter are:
+Ideally:

-- rawdata folder contains a folder for each mouse
+- Rawdata folder contains a folder for each mouse
-- derivatives data is the same as the rawdata folder but with /rawdata/ replaced by /derivatives/ (changing this might break things)
+- Derivatives data is the same as the rawdata folder but with /rawdata/ replaced by /derivatives/ (changing this might break things)
-- whole brain images can be kept in a different location to the "rawdata" and this should work as long as the mouse folder names match..
+- Whole brain images can be kept in a different location to the "rawdata" and this should work as long as the mouse folder names match.

 Go to hpc_scripts/slurm_config and set the parameters according to your need.
 Make sure to edit the email to be your email